javierchuaby/tp/docs/DeveloperGuide.md

 * Is reasonably comfortable using CLI apps
 * Has a need to manage club membership data, attendance records, financial tracking, and member duties

-**Value proposition**: Manage club members, mark attendance, assign tags, track finances, and manage duty rosters more efficiently than traditional spreadsheet-based solutions through a fast CLI interface[1]
+**Value proposition**: Manage club members, mark attendance, assign tags, track finances, and manage duty rosters more efficiently than traditional spreadsheet-based solutions through a fast CLI interface

 ### User stories